It takes more thanto solve complexproblems.It takes wearing many hats.

 Toolkits

-AI-powered skill packs that handle the operational overhead.
-Ongoing systems that grow with your practice, not one-time templates you stop using.
+Waitlist →AI-powered skill packs that handle the operational overhead.
+Systems that grow with your practice.

 Designers carry the work of many roles but the title of one

 The gap isn't in skill.
 It's in infrastructure.
-NN/g found the typical ratio is one designer for every twenty developers.
 Engineering and product have had operational systems for years.
 Design is still improvising.
-92% of designers say their own process needs improvement.

 64%